Giorgio Basta: Biography

 Following the murder of Michael and his victory over Báthory, Basta became military commander of Transylvania, but his cruelty led to public discontent.
 Under his leadership, iniquities and murders multiplied throughout Transylvania.
 During this brief period, Basta tried to uproot Protestantism.
 Following Papal and Imperial policy, Calvinist Hungarians and Székelys, Orthodox Wallachians and Serbs, and Lutheran Saxons were subject to any kind of abuse.
 Following years of warfare and his ruthless regime, famine and plague appeared in Transylvania.

 At that time Rudolf II decided to recall him from command, leading to Basta's departure from Transylvania and put him in charge to fight against the Ottomans of West Hungary(1604).
 He successfully defended Esztergom with his 10,000 mercenaries against 80,000 Ottomans.

 After Bocskai's uprisen army chased away Belgiojoso, Rudolph sent Basta from West-Hungary to the Partium to suppress the uprising.
 In November 1604 Basta twice defeated forces led by Stephen Bocskai (see also: Bocskai Uprising).
 Bocskai at the end cut his supplies and he had to withdraw in winter to Eperjes where he got trapped.
 After some months Rudolph called him back to defend at first the mine towns (e.g. Besztercebánya) in Upper-Hungary, Moravia and Austria against Bocskai's looting armies.

 In July 1605 he did not get enough money to keep up enough mercenaries to defend Visegrád, Esztergom and Érsekújvár against the Ottomans and was defeated by Lalla Mehmed.
 The Military Committee didn't supply him enough money but Rudolph II made him a Czech baron to compensate.
 The court became tired of the war and they started pushing aside Basta after the Treaty of Vienna and Treaty of Zsitvatorok, and even didn't want to pay him their debt.
 He claimed 380,000 Thaler debt from the court (80 000 wages of mercenaries came from his own pocket).
 His last 4 years he did not get his payment and was not even invited to the Military Committee.

-After his experiences of warfare in Eastern Europe he went to Prague to live a quiet life; he died in the same city.
+After his experiences of warfare in Eastern Europe he went to Prague.
+On April 17, 1606, Pope Paul V pronounced an interdict against the Republic of Venice.
+On February 26, 1607, Basta was named lieutenant general of the Holy Church.
+The Venetian interdict having been canceled on April 21, 1607, Basta will never take command effectively.

+Basta died in Prague on November 20, 1607.

 Basta wrote several military manuals, the best known of which are his Il maestro di campo generale...(Venice 1606), and his posthumous work Il governo della cavalleria leggiera (Venice 1612).
 Both were translated into German and into French.